A comprehensive search for Long and Short Periodic Features from an Extremely Active Cycle of FRB 20240114A: Introduction

-This study systematically analyzes the periodicity of FRB 20240114A, an extremely active FRB.
-The source was discovered by the Canadian Hydrogen Intensity Mapping Experiment (CHIME) in January 2024, and since then, it has been observed by multiple telescopes \citep{2024ATel16420....1S, 2024MNRAS.533.3174T, 2024arXiv241010172X, 2025arXiv250403569H}.
-The source has been continuously observed by the FRB key project of FAST since January 2024.
-The analysis is based on a dataset collected from January 28 to August 30, 2024, during which 11,553 burst events were recorded (Zhang Junshuo et al. 2025; Zhang Longxuan et al. 2025; Wang et al. 2025, all in preparation).
-This extensive sample offers the most comprehensive dataset to date for investigating the presence of multiple timescale periodicities in FRBs, aiding in the identification of periodic signals and QPOs from the source.
 This paper is organized as follows.
-In Section \ref{sec:period_search}, we search for periodic signals in the TOAs data of FRB 20240114A to explore possible links to magnetar rotation, binary orbits, and precession scenarios.
+In Section \ref{sec:period_search}, we search for periodic signals in the time-of-arrival (TOA) data of FRB 20240114A to explore possible links to magnetar rotation, binary orbits, and precession scenarios.
 In Section \ref{sec:ts_search}, we mainly investigate QPOs in the burst time series, which provide crucial insights into the underlying radiation mechanisms.
 Section \ref{sec:discussion} discusses the implications of our findings, and Section \ref{sec:summary} summarizes the main conclusions of this study.